Quality description: Transit transports

-The CPA product classification of the EU (Council Regulation, EEC, of 29.10.1993, No 3969/93) is used to publish the transit transport statistics.
+The CPA product classification of the EU (Council Regulation, EEC, of 29.10.1993, No 3969/93) is used to publish the statistics.
 These statistics cover 31 CPA-based categories of commodities, and even one category of unspecified commodities.
 The composition of the various categories is based either on the fact that the import from the western countries as registered by Russia is particularly high in these groups, or that the import from Finland registered by Russia is clearly higher than the export into Russia recorded by Finland, due to the fact that Russia registered the goods transited via Finland as if they were imported from Finland.

-The customs offices of Vaalimaa, Nuijamaa, and Imatra monthly transmit their respective data electronically to the Statistics of the Finnish Customs to be used as the basis of the transit transport statistics to be prepared there.
+The customs offices of Vaalimaa, Nuijamaa, and Imatra monthly transmit their respective data electronically to the Statistics of the Finnish Customs to be used as the basis of the statistics to be prepared there.

 1.3 Acts and Decrees

 The statistics has no legislative background: it is based on a general need for information on the volume of road transports.

 The material on the transit transports is collected by the customs offices along the eastern border of Finland while processing the transit documents.
 On every transit transport, these customs offices register the identification data of the lot and vehicle, quantity in kilos, CN goods category with an accuracy of two or four digits as well as the transiting customs office and the country of destination of the consignment.
 On household appliances and cars, also the amounts of units are registered wherever possible.